Las Vegas Raiders vs. Philadelphia Eagles NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Eagles stats and trends

-- Philadelphia has three wins against the spread in six games this year.
+- This season, the Eagles have just two against the spread wins in five games as an underdog of 3 points or more.

-- The Eagles have been underdogs by 3.5 points or more four times this season and have covered the spread twice.

-- Philadelphia's games this season have hit the over on two of six set point totals (33.3%).
+- Philadelphia's games this year have hit the over on two of six set point totals (33.3%).

-- The Eagles score 22.8 points per game, comparable to the 24.0 the Raiders allow.
+- The Eagles average 22.8 points per game, comparable to the 24.0 the Raiders give up.

 - When Philadelphia scores more than 24.0 points, it is 1-1 against the spread and 1-1 overall.

-- Philadelphia is 1-2 against the spread and 1-2 overall when the team totals more than 353.3 yards.
+- When Philadelphia churns out over 353.3 yards, the team is 1-2 against the spread and 1-2 overall.

-- The Eagles have five giveaways this season, while the Raiders have seven takeaways.

 Home and road insights

-- Las Vegas has one win against the spread, and is 2-1 overall, at home this year.
+- Las Vegas has covered the spread once at home, and is 2-1 overall there, this season.

-- In three home games this year, Las Vegas has gone over the total twice.
+- This year, in three home games, Las Vegas has gone over the total twice.

-- Philadelphia is 2-1 overall, with two wins against the spread, on the road.
+- In away games, Philadelphia has two wins against the spread and is 2-1 overall.

-- This year, in three road games, Philadelphia has gone over the total once.
+- Philadelphia has hit the over once in three away games this year.

 Powered by Data Skrive.